iflyhigh/ax81z/Math.md

-# TX81Z math
+## TX81Z math

-## Exponential function
+### Exponential function

 A lot of VCED parameters that take values from `0` to `99` are processed using exponential function ('expo()' for later use).
 TX81Z does not actually calculate the real exponent but rather uses approximation which is good at `[0..99]` range.
-The following M6800 assembly code is used to calculate assuming the VCED value is in `ACCA` register and result is also read from `ACCA` register:
+The following M6800 assembly code is used to calculate this function assuming the VCED value is in `ACCA` register and result is also read from `ACCA` register:

 ```
 ROM:908B                 ldab    #$A5